Triglycerides

 What are triglycerides?

-Triglycerides are fats from the food we eat that are carried in the blood.
-Most of the fats we eat are in triglyceride form.
-Extra calories, alcohol and sugar in the body turn into triglycerides and are stored in fat cells throughout the body.
+Triglycerides are fats from the food we eat.
+Most of the fats we eat (like butter) are in triglyceride form.
+Extra calories, alcohol and sugar in your body turn into triglycerides.
+Your body stores them in fat cells throughout your body like stocking shelves in a pantry.
+You can use triglycerides later when you need them.

 How are triglycerides different from cholesterol?

 Triglycerides and cholesterol are both fatty substances called lipids.
-But triglycerides are fats; cholesterol is not.
-Cholesterol is a waxy, odorless substance made by the liver.
-It is used to build cell walls, helps the nervous system and plays an important role in digestion and hormone production.
+But triglycerides are fats; cholesterol isn’t.
+Cholesterol is a waxy substance your liver makes.
+Your body uses it to build cell walls and help your nervous system.
+It also plays an important role in digestion and hormone production.

 How do triglycerides circulate in the blood?